Flavorful chorizo mixed with ground beef makes this cheese stuffed Mexican meatloaf taste amazing! A perfect beef and pork meatloaf.

 - 1 Egg

-- 1/2 cup Coconut flour or 1 cup Almond flour
+- ½ cup Coconut flour or 1 cup Almond flour (click here to see my favorite brand)

 - 2 Garlic cloves, minced

-- 6 oz Mild or sharp cheddar cheese block, cut into thirds
+- 6 oz Mild or sharp cheddar cheese block, cut into chunks

-Mix all ingredients, except cheese, together in a large bowl
+- Mix all ingredients, except cheese and salsa, together in a large bowl

 - If you are not too keen on chorizo, just use more ground beef or even ground pork!